lonnieezell/monarch/_docs/view_components.md

 ## Creating Components

-All components must be located within the `app/Components` directory.
+All components should be located within the `app/Components` directory.
 This directory is auto-loaded by the framework, so you can reference components by their class name without needing to import them.
 You can add additional directories to search for components in by adding it to the `componentPaths` array in the `config/app.php` file.

 ```php
 return [